 Note that applying for a double major differs from applying for a Dual Degree.

 The GRE is only required for the following Rackham programs: MAs or PhDs in Media Arts, Musicology/Ethnomusicology, Music Theory or Theatre Studies.

-It isn’t necessary to submit more letters than are required.
-However, if you feel that an additional letter would add important information about you that is not already evident elsewhere in your application, please feel free to send it directly to our office.
+It is not necessary to submit more letters than are required.
+However, if you feel that an additional letter would add important information about you that is not already evident elsewhere in your application, please feel free to send it directly to our office at email@example.com.

 Office of Admissions and Student Services

 1100 Baits Drive

 Ann Arbor, MI 48109-2085